 Crossing a narrow footbridge, we heard the sound of rushing water from the mountain stream below and the wind rustling the branches of nearby olive trees.
-We reached the cliff face and climbed the stone-carved stairs to the top, where we paused to catch our breath and return the gaze of a winged and haloed angel, who looked down upon us from above an ancient door frame.
+We reached the cliff face and climbed the stone-carved stairs to the top.
+We paused to catch our breath and return the gaze of a winged and haloed angel looking down on us from above an ancient door frame.

-We crossed the threshold into the first of four tiny chambers that Saint Neophytos is said to have hewn from the rock here with his bare hands.
-When he arrived at this remote patch of wilderness in 1159, Neophytos was 25 years old, and he had finally found what he had been seeking for seven years: peace and quiet.
-Faced with the prospect of a traditional arranged marriage at 18, the future saint had fled his poor village of Kato Dhrys near Lefkara in the hills of southern Cyprus to a monastery, where he had hoped to lead a cloistered life as an ascetic.
-The abbot who welcomed him did not grant his wish to live as a hermit but did entrust the monastery’s vineyards to Neophytos’ care while also teaching him to read and write.
+We crossed the threshold into the first of four tiny chambers.
+Saint Neophytos is said to have hewn each from the rock here with his bare hands.
+When he arrived at this remote patch of wilderness in 1159, Neophytos was 25 years old.
+He had finally found what he had been seeking for seven years: peace and quiet.
+Faced with the prospect of a traditional arranged marriage at 18, the future saint had fled his poor village of Kato Dhrys near, Lefkara in the hills of southern Cyprus.
+He fled to a monastery, where he hoped to lead a cloistered life as an ascetic.
+The abbot who welcomed him did not grant his wish to live as a hermit.
+However he did entrust the monastery’s vineyards to Neophytos’ care and taught him to read and write.

-When his request to live a life of solitude was still denied seven years later, Neophytos asked the abbot for permission to make a pilgrimage to Jerusalem, where he hoped to find an ascetic that would take him under his wing.
-However, six months of wandering in the Holy Land did not present the spiritual teacher Neophytos sought.
-He returned to the monastery, where yet again his plea to live as a hermit was denied.
-No doubt frustrated, Neophytos headed for the port in Paphos and a ship to take him to Asia Minor, where another major monastery was located.
-Alas, the young saint was arrested as a fugitive and then robbed by his guards.
+When his request to live a life of solitude was still denied seven years later, Neophytos asked the abbot for permission to make a pilgrimage to Jerusalem.
+Here he hoped to find an ascetic that would take him under his wing.
+Six months of wandering in the Holy Land did not present the spiritual teacher Neophytos sought.
+He thus returned to the monastery, where yet again his plea to live as a hermit was denied.
+No doubt frustrated, Neophytos headed for the port in Paphos and a ship to take him to Asia Minor.
+Alas, the young saint was arrested as a fugitive, then robbed by his guards.
 Though released after just one night in jail, he had now become penniless and probably all the more intent on withdrawing from his fellow man.
 It was then that he made his way up into these lofty bluffs.

-We explored the humble cells that Neophytos carved from a small natural cave on the mountainside, recognizing the uneven walls and sloping ceilings as a testimony to his tenacity.
+We explored the humble cells that Neophytos carved from a small natural cave on the mountainside.
 I felt large and clumsy in the cubbyhole where Neophytos had spent a year chiseling out a utilitarian bed, a desk, a niche where he kept books, and his own sarcophagus.
-He forged a rock-cut alter in an adjoining space that constituted his prayer room.
+He forged a rock-cut alter in an adjoining space for his prayer room.
 In 1183, he added a third chamber, a chapel.
-The stark angles and rough, bumpy surfaces of the engleistra, or “hermitage,” were poignant in their simplicity, and made an eloquent statement about the saint’s austere lifestyle, and the era in which he lived and died.
+The stark angles and rough, bumpy surfaces of the engleistra, or “hermitage,” were poignant in their simplicity.
+This made an eloquent statement about the saint’s austere lifestyle, and the era in which he lived and died.

 Also radiating devotion, but in a manner as rich and vivid as the architecture was plain, were the multi-colored frescoes adorning the tiny rooms.
-The imagery covered practically every surface save the floor; a parade of mystical scenes swirled around us like a galaxy of piety.
-I could imagine Neophytos dreamily contemplating the biblical vignettes conjured by the paintings and being transported to a place of tranquility.
+The imagery covered practically every surface save the floor.
+A parade of mystical scenes swirled around us like a galaxy of piety.

 Originally created in the year the chapel was built, many of the murals were re-painted in the early 16th century.
-The frescoes were in remarkable condition for their age though pockmarked and patched in places, faded and chipped in others.
-The murals bore the effects of enduring centuries past while also emanating an age-old luminosity.
-From the dim light streaming through two small windows cut into the cave’s wall, I admired the ancient artistry and felt like I was in a timeless, twilight world.
+In remarkable condition for their age, the murals bore the effects of enduring centuries past, yet emanated an age-old luminosity.
+From the dim light streaming through two small windows cut into the cave’s wall, I admired the ancient artistry.
+I felt as if in a timeless, twilight world.